other titles...

 Anti

-Sung from the heart with more than a hint of midwestern emo twang, Lenderman's 4th solo outing away from his day job in Wednesday is a refuge of tangled guitar and rough country stylings that read like a leyline to his soul - through songs about watches and playing guitar hero, MJ spills his emotive ink pot across carefully painted vistas, drawing us into his evocative world with every strum.
+Sung from the heart with more than a hint of midwestern emo twang, Lenderman’s 4th solo outing away from his day job in Wednesday (a band who have also gathered many a Resident to their cause over the last couple of years) is a refuge of tangled licks and rough country stylings that read like a pathway to his soul - through songs about watches and playing guitar hero, MJ spills his emotive ink pot across carefully painted vistas, drawing us into his evocative world with every strum.